Yamboy1/DiscordMarkupLanguage/README.md

     ‣channel: This variable is used to store the channel ID of where you want your startup message to send ‣embed: This variable should be set to 'true' if you want your startup message to be embedded.
 Otherwise, it should be set to 'false'.
     ‣color: If your message is an embed, set this variable to a HEX color code starting with '#'.
 Otherwise, leave this variable blank.
+◦<require member= "User ID"> This tag is used to call a `member` object.
+This object can be used later with DML external calls such as {{member:tag}} that would call this users tag.
+File: Command File
 ◦<response> This tag is used for the bot to send a response message when a command is used.
 File: Command File
-    ◦<embed> This tag can be used if you want your bots response to be an embedded message.
+    ◦<console> This tag is used to print a response to console.
+File: Command File ◦<embed> This tag can be used if you want your bots response to be an embedded message.
 File: Command File ◦<author> This tag is where the Author text of your embed should be stored.
 File: Command File ◦<description> This tag is where the Descrition text of your embed should be stored.
 File: Command File